ngiccorddemo/cordbuild2017/README.md

 `docker exec -it epc_traffic_1 /bin/bash`

 We need to rewrite the pre-recorded traffic to have the correct IP addresses.
 This will generate 3 modified pcap files.
+(This will take several seconds.)

 `./rewrite_pcaps.py spgw.s11.ngic spgw.s1u.ngic spgw.sgi.ngic`